MathyouMB/website/src/content/articles/2025/how-to-make-code-reviews-less-painful.md

 ## 4. Use a Git Patch for Complex Suggestions

-If you as the reviewer have a strong opinion about how a piece of code should be written, **don’t** just leave a comment...

-Suggest the change directly using a **Git patch**.
+If you as the reviewer have a strong opinion about how a piece of code should be written, **don’t** just leave a comment, suggest the change directly using a Git patch.

 Everyone **hates** comments where a reviewer borderline asks them to rewrite the entire PR.